anoosha1228/Glassdoor-pay-gap-Insight/README.md

 ---

+## 📌 Key Metrics / KPIs

+- 🔸 Average salary by gender and job title
+- 🔸 Bonus distribution by gender and role
+- 🔸 Employee count by gender and age group
+- 🔸 Gender representation per department
+- 🔸 Pay gap percentage by job role

+---

 ## 📌 Key Insights

 - **Female managers** and **female warehouse associates** are earning more than their male counterparts.
 Their representation in these roles is also higher.